aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 I was able to use this Docker image to build and publish my book (in progress) to the platform.

-In this article I want to share the docker and softcover CLI commands I am using to develop and publish my books and articles on softcover.io.
+In this article I want to share the docker and softcover CLI commands that I am using to develop and publish my books and articles on softcover.io.

 The article assumes that you have Docker installed on your machine.